the left, looking north on Main Street from the corner of Curtis,

 In the 1940s the county began to house low risk prisoners at the site.
 Over time, more and more of the ranch buildings were torn down to make way for cell block construction.
 In 1962, eight elderly men, the last Almshouse residents, were evicted and the historic Victorian mansion was demolished to make room for increasing numbers of prisoners to be housed at the County Jail.
 The name of the jail became Elmwood because of these stately trees.
 Today, there remains only one of the buildings from the agricultural days of Elmwood's history left standing.
 It is called the "library" and public access is prohibited.

-In the late 1970s the Fire Chief, alarmed over a large branch breaking off in a wind storm, ordered all of the trees topped and stripped of their leafbearing branches.
-The upper third of the treeas was removed.
+In the late 1970s the Fire Chief, alarmed over a large branch breaking off in a wind storm, ordered all of the trees topped and stripped of their leaf bearing branches.
+The upper third of each tree was removed.
 Although nearly all of the ancient arbor survived the assault, the cuts were left parallel to the ground.
-Rainwater puddling on this surface has cause rot and allowed insects to invade the trees.
+Rainwater puddling on this surface then caused rot and allowed insects to invade the trees.

-The last bridge over the old Penitencia Creek bed was located at the east end of the trees just a few feet from Main Street.
-The north end of the culvert bore the date 1905.
-The fire department removed the culvert to make room for storage some time around 2006.
-It is difficult for anyone now to experience sitting on the concrete abutments like the poor of a past century did while selling their vegetables.
+The last bridge over the old Penitencia Creek bed, a 15 foot wide one lane culvert, was located at the east end of the trees just a few feet from Main Street.
+It had been the entrance to the driveway of the Alms House and later to the jail.
+The date "1910" was embossed on the concrete abutment of the bridge.
+The Milpitas fire department installed training facilities around and atop the bridge with high cyclone fencing keeping out the public.
+Later, the bridge was quietly destroyed.
+No one can now experience sitting on the concrete abutments like the poor of a past century did while selling their vegetables.